app virtualization (application virtualization)

 What about streaming applications?

-With streaming applications, the virtualized application runs on the end user's local computer.
+With application streaming, the virtualized application runs on the end user's local computer.
 When a user requests an application, the local computer downloads its components on demand.
 Only certain parts of an application are required to launch the app; the remainder download in the background as needed.

 Once completely downloaded, a streamed application can function without a network connection.
-Various models and degrees of isolation ensure that streaming applications do not interfere with other applications, and that they can be cleanly removed when the user closes the application.
+Various models and degrees of isolation ensure streaming applications do not interfere with other applications and can be cleanly removed when the user closes the application.